 How Long Does Salvia Stay In Your Saliva?

-Salvia divinorum and its metabolite can also be detected in saliva for up to 72 hours after use.
+Salvia divinorum and its metabolites can also be detected in saliva for up to 72 hours after use.
 However, when it comes to saliva, it can be detected in a much shorter time frame.
 In some cases, salvia can be detected within 15 minutes of use.
 This is because the mucous membrane quickly absorbs the drug when it is chewed or smoked.
 This means that saliva tests may be more effective than urine tests when it comes to detecting Salvia.

 How Long Does Salvia Stay In Your Blood?